Hurak Logo

 What is COSHH and Why Does It Matter

 COSHH stand for (Control of Substances Hazardous to Health).
-COSHH is a series of UK regulations that require employers to ensure the safety of their employees from substances that could harm their health, e.g., chemicals that can cause burns or long-term respiratory problems.
+COSHH is a series of UK regulations that require employers to ensure their employees' safety from substances that could harm their health, e.g., chemicals that can cause burns or long-term respiratory problems.

-• Employers must identify all hazardous substances used/created in the workplace.
+• Employers must identify all hazardous substances used in the workplace.

 • Implement measures to reduce or remove the risk.

-• Monitor exposure levels and provide/sustain safe working conditions.
+• Monitor exposure levels and provide safe working conditions.

-If an employer does not comply with the COSHH regulations, they could face enforcement action, fines, and/or cause an employee to suffer from ill health.
+If an employer does not comply with the COSHH regulations, they could face enforcement action and fines, and cause an employee to suffer ill health.
 However, complying with COSHH can still be very simple.
-By following the recognised COSHH steps, you will ensure your employees’ safety and adhere to the law.
+By following the recognised COSHH steps, you will ensure your employees' safety and adhere to the law.

 Looking to Strengthen Your COSHH Knowledge